jonathan-armstrong-303/vagrant-greenplum-6.1.4-install/README.md

 ## Installation

-Note that there are three sections regarding installation prerequisites.
-The tl;dr:
+Note that there are four sections regarding installation prerequisites.
+[The tl;dr]:

-1. The Vagrant application itself
+1. The Vagrant application itself [if not already installed]
 2. External Vagrant packages;

-... and one "postrequisite":
+... one mandatory "postrequisite":

 3. One script that must be scp'd and executed manually on the Greenplum master node after the main Vagrant build has transpired.

+... and one optional script to reset /etc/ssh/sshd.config params to be more security conscious after passwordless ssh is established between all nodes (see below)

 **The longer explanation:**